floriangoetting/json-tag-variable/README.md

 With the help of JSON Tag you can send your own JSON Data from your client-side GTM to your server-side GTM Instance and set stable, long-lasting server-set first party cookies to identify visitors and sessions.

+## How to install this custom template
+To install a custom template you need to have the template.tpl file on your local machine.

+For this template you can either download this file directly from GitHub or clone this repo.
+What you need to keep in mind is that, if there is a new version of the template, you will need to get the latest state again.
+There is no way to automatically update the template when its not in the "Gallery".
+When you have the file, you can add it in GTM.

+In GTM navigate to templates, select New in the Variable Templates, than click on 3 dots in the top right corner and select Import.
+This will open file explorer where you need to find your template.tpl file, import and save the template.

 ## Usage and Configuration Options
 Add this template to your container and create a new variable with it.